-Provide a description of the problem the proposed project will address.
+Provide a detailed description of the problem the proposed project will address.
 TDA will use the information from this section to draft a contract in the event that the application is successful.

-Example: The Green Creek Water Supply Corporation's water system in the Green Creek Colonia does not meet the Texas Commission on Environmental Quality (TCEQ) regulations 290.44(D) as required by law.
+Example: The Green Creek Water Supply Corporation's water system in the Green Creek Colonia does not meet the Texas Commission on Environmental Quality (TCEQ) regulations at 30 TAC 290.44(d).
 This system is unable to meet the TCEQ volume and water pressure requirements.